Musée des Beaux-Arts de Chambéry

-The Musée des beaux-arts de Chambéry (Fine Arts Museum of Chambéry) is an art museum in Chambéry, Savoie, France.
+The Musée des Beaux-Arts de Chambéry is an art museum in Chambéry, Savoie, France.

 Foundation

 The town of Chambéry had a collection of art in one of the rooms of the Hôtel de Ville (city hall), open to the public in 1783.
 This first collection was expanded during the 19th century.
 Hector Garriod Baron (1803–1883) gave 104 paintings to the town between 1863 and 1878.
-When he died, 140 works from his collection were bequeathed on condition that they were assembled in a museum.
+When he died, 140 works from his collection were bequeathed on condition that they be assembled in a museum.
 The municipality charged the architect François Pelaz with converting the former granary at the entrance to the town into the new museum.
 The people of Chambéry had been invited to talk about the annexation of Savoy to France (1860 Treaty of Turin) on the ground floor of this building.
 The library was inaugurated on 14 July 1889 to celebrate the 100th anniversary of the founding of the department in the French Revolution.